top of page

 Conclave housing will be in Garrahy Residence Hall which has apartment-style housing: rooms are grouped into suites, each with its own kitchen, living room, and bathroom facilities.
 The living rooms are perfect for evening consort reading sessions.
 Unlike our accommodations in previous years, all rooms are designed as singles with one full-size bed.
 They will be available as singles or as doubles for couples who want to share a bed.

 The Vendors’ Emporium, managed by Kip Irvine, will be situated in the large central lobby of Garrahy.
 Our full-service vendor will be Eric Haas of the Von Huene Workshop, the Early Music Shop of New England.
-Timothy Johnson and Sarah Peck will join us as viol doctors, and Carolyn Foulkes will be our bow doctor.
+Sarah Peck and Warren Shingleton will join us as viol doctors, and Carolyn Foulkes will be our bow doctor.

 The opening gathering, featured lecture, evening concerts, student recital, and Town Meeting will all take place in the auditorium of the modern Beaupre Center for Chemical and Forensic Sciences, close to Garrahy.
 The live auction and the banquet will be held in the Memorial Union Ballroom.
 This building is also home to a small food court where we can purchase drinks, snacks, or Wednesday night dinner.